 Potential Landing Spots: Dolphins, Broncos, Raiders

 Considered one of the best guards in the NFL since being drafted in 2015, Brandon Scherff will potentially be moving to only the second team of his career.
-Scherff currently plays right guard but played left guard in college and can easily play either position.
+Scherff currently plays right guard but played left tackle in college and can easily play either position.
 Scherff was ranked 98th on the NFL’s top 100 players this season, his first time on the list.
+When drafted, Washington already had Trent Williams at the tackle position.
+Scherff was put into the guard position and excelled so well that they kept him there.
+He has the talent, technique, and football IQ to play any position on the line.
 He’s a strong addition to the class of 2022 free agent offensive lineman.

 Playing on his 2nd franchise tag in a row, Scherff can immediately help any team’s running game and passing game.
 He has helped the Washington Football team’s offensive line rank in the top 10 the past couple of years.
 The biggest concern with Scherff is his injury history as he has yet to play a full season since his first two years.
+However, he’s a tough player and provides great value and leadership.
 With an overall pro football focus grade of 71.4, even with the injury history, Scherff is bound to find work and have a good market especially given that he’s allowed 0 sacks.